78wesley/CampFire/README.md

 https://www.spigotmc.org/resources/campfire.39704/

 ## Command
-- With the "/campfire add <name>" you can create a CampFire.
+- With "/campfire add <name>" you can create a CampFire.
-- With the "/campfire remove <name>" you can remove a CampFire.
+- With "/campfire remove <name>" you can remove a CampFire.
-- With the "/campfire debug" you can see the names of each CampFire.
+- With "/campfire debug" you can see the names of each CampFire.
-- With the "/campfire list" you can see the list of all the CampFires.
+- With "/campfire list" you can see the list of all the CampFires.
-- With the "/campfire on <name>" you can turn on a CampFire.
+- With "/campfire on <name>" you can turn on a CampFire.
-- With the "/campfire off <name>" you can turn off a CampFire.
+- With "/campfire off <name>" you can turn off a CampFire.

 ## Permissions
 - campfire.command.use: